ralt/lxc-wrapper/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## LX-What?

+LXC, aka Linux Containers.
+In case you don't know what they are, it's basically virtual machines without emulating the hardware.
+In technical details, it's chroot on steroids, because the filesystem, processes and networking are separated from the host.
+More information [here][0].

+This technology is getting a lot of traction since ~2 years, because it allows people to create isolated environments very quickly, very cheaply.
+Fedora 21, for example, will have each application run in a different container.
+Deploying containers on AWS lets you build multi-tier architectures for cheap, etc etc. There are many applications.

+I personally use them as "VMs" for my projects (each project gets a VM).
+And lxc-wrapper is there to help me with that.
+I think this is a common usage though, so I thought it was worth sharing.

 ## Motivation

 I use LXC in a very opinionated way, and has some manual maintenance to